 – Fresh spinach: Wash thoroughly, remove hard parts like stems and roots.
 Defrost frozen spinach.

-- For the filling soak bun in milk and squeeze all milk out.
+– Soak roll in milk and squeeze all milk out.
 Bun should not have any liquid in it.

 – Peel onions and chop it finely.